 They have a Constitution Oak too.
 It has a plaque and everything.
 But it’s a pin oak, and the Charter Oak was a White Oak.
 So what’s up?

 In 1902, Connecticut was going to draft a new constitution.
 Delegates were given small pin oaks to mark this momentous event.
 East Granby’s was planted (corner of School Street and 187).
 Yeah, well, the state never passed a new constitution and most trees were just randomly planted here and there.

 But not East Granby’s!
 It still has a plaque, denoted what was essentially nothing other than a free baby pin oak.
 I love that story – and wonder how many towns celebrate their Constitution Oaks from 1902 without breaking down the truth behind them.

 For this, I now love East Granby.

 Oh yeah, we’re in tobacco-land, so there is also, of course, an old tobacco rolling machine and a display of old tobacco products.
-To this very day, I drive by and work next to working tobacco farms in Windsor – something which still surprises people not familiar with the area.
+To this very day, I drive by working tobacco farms in Windsor – something which still surprises people not familiar with the area.

 People love when I do that*.

 *I don’t actually do that.